-Where forecast operational demand falls below a threshold advised by AEMO, the State Government's emergency solar management arrangements are assumed to place a floor on operational demand.
+operational demand.
 The demand for system security services is highest when demand is lowest.
-Scheduling decisions under low load conditions have a material effect on the costs to provide and maintain ancillary services as discussed in Section 5.3.
+Scheduling decisions under low load conditions have a material effect on the costs to provide and maintain ancillary services as discussed in Section 4.3.

-5.3 Modelling interactions and ancillary service costs
+4.3 Modelling interactions and ancillary service costs

 The modelling indicates a modest reduction in the cost to provide spinning reserve.
-The issues raised in Sections 5.1 and 5.2 work to cancel each other out.
+The issues raised in Sections 4.1 and 4.2 work to cancel each other out.
 Lower coal continues to drive higher gas prices which is expected to increase costs.
 However, out of merit costs reduce because of the overlap between generators providing the ancillary services.